CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/09-adding-swagger-support.md

 ![](images/python-configuring-swagger-1.png)

 ### requirements.txt
-In order to add Swagger support we need to add MSX Python Swagger package to `requirements.txt`.
+In order to add Swagger support we need to add the MSX Python Swagger package to `requirements.txt`.
 This is the file we created in the first example to manage the project dependencies, update the contents as shown.

 ```
 Flask==1.1.2